Garett Bolles

 Garett Bolles (born May 27, 1992) is an American professional football offensive tackle for the Denver Broncos of the National Football League (NFL).
 He played college football for the Snow College Badgers and Utah Utes.
 He was selected by the Broncos in the first round of the 2017 NFL draft.

 Early life

 Bolles was born in Walnut Creek, California on May 27, 1992.
 His family moved to Lehi, Utah.
-After being kicked out of his father's home, Bolles was picked up by the Freeman family, and rebuilt his life by reactivating himself as a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+After being kicked out of his father's home, Bolles was picked up by the Freeman family, and rebuilt his life by reactivating himself as a member of the Church of Jesus Christ of Latter-day Saints.
 He attended Westlake High School in Saratoga Springs, Utah.
 Bolles played on the offensive and defensive lines in high school while also competing in lacrosse.
 While at Westlake, Bolles was arrested and suspended for three games after he and four other players extensively vandalized rival Lehi High School's football field.

 Instead of playing college football straight out of high school, Bolles went on an LDS Church mission in Colorado Springs, Colorado.